Navabharathi07/OCR-APPLICATION-FOR-DIGITIZING-HANDWRITTEN-DOCUMENTS/README.md

 In today’s fast-evolving digital landscape, this project presents a web-based intelligent application that leverages Google's Gemini Generative AI through its API, combined with the power of Streamlit and Python for rapid development and real-time interaction.

-<h3> The system enables users to interact with a large language model via a seamless, intuitive interface to perform tasks such as:</h3>

-✍️ Handwritten Document Recognition

-🧠 Content Generation & Summarization

-🌐 Translation & Code Assistance

-💬 Idea Brainstorming

-📄 JSON Conversion of Extracted Text

 <h3>🚀 Features</h3>

 Real-time interaction with Google Gemini via API